Micaela-89/BaSD-Responsive-Design/README.md

 2. Open the 'index.html' file on your browser.
 3. Click on the link for the subscription form., at the bottom of the page.
 4. Fill in the fields.
 If it doesn't meet the requierements, an error message should appear below each field.
 5. Click on the Send Button.
-If fields passed all validations, a pop-up box will show you the information loaded.
+If fields passed all validations, and the data loaded in the form was successfully sent to the web server, a modal will show you the information loaded.
-In case one or more field haven't passed the validations, a pop-up box will show you an error message.
+In case one or more field haven't passed the validations,and the data was not send, the modal will show you an error message.

 You can also access it clicking on its [GithubPage](https://micaela-89.github.io/BaSD-Responsive-Design/) (instead of downloading the files)